-Belgium has a strong manufacturing sector, but the services sector still accounts for the largest part of its economy.
-The country’s main exports include automobiles, metals, plastics, food products, finished diamonds and petroleum products.
+Belgium has a strong manufacturing sector, but the services sector still accounts for the most significant part of its economy.
+The country's main exports include automobiles, metals, plastics, food products, finished diamonds and petroleum products.

-While the job market is highly competitive in general, many English-speaking companies in Belgium are either connected with the European Union or with NATO.
-These institutions are in themselves extremely competitive and tend to offer attractive employee benefits.
+While the job market is highly competitive, many English-speaking companies in Belgium are connected with the European Union or with NATO.
+These institutions are highly competitive and tend to offer attractive employee benefits.

 Finding work in Belgium

 Expats are most likely to be employed in the services or manufacturing sectors, especially in the capital, Brussels.
-Those with the best chance of finding a job in Belgium work in specialised areas where there is a shortage of personnel such as engineers, technicians, mechanics, accountants, certain IT specialists and qualified teachers.
+Those with the best chance of finding a job in Belgium work in specialised areas with a shortage of personnel, such as engineers, technicians, mechanics, accountants, certain IT specialists and qualified teachers.

-Foreign job applicants who can either speak French or Dutch will have an added advantage over those who cannot, especially when looking for work outside of Brussels.
-In fact, it might be difficult to find a job if one doesn't speak the predominant language of the region.
+Foreign job applicants who can either speak French or Dutch will have an added advantage over those who cannot, especially when seeking employment outside the country's capital of Brussels.
+In fact, it might be challenging to find a job if one doesn't speak the predominant language of the region.

 Work culture in Belgium

 Belgium is in the heart of Europe and offers expats a diverse, multicultural working environment.
-Belgian business culture is largely influenced by Dutch, German and French business structures and etiquette.
+Belgian business culture is primarily influenced by Dutch, German and French business structures and etiquette.